-Though often thought of as simply a luxury, massage therapy can provide a number of health benefits.
-Swedish massage, in particular, is renowned for its ability to relax the body and mind, ease muscle tension, and improve circulation.
+Massage therapy is often thought of as a luxury.
+It does however, provide a number of health benefits.
+Swedish massage, in particular, is renowned for its ability to relax the body and mind.
+It eases muscle tension, and improves circulation.
 If you’re considering trying massage therapy, read on to learn more about the benefits of Swedish massage.

 What Is a Swedish Massage

 Before we dive into the benefits of Swedish massage, let’s first review what this type of massage entails.
 Swedish massage is a gentle form of massage that uses long strokes, kneading, and circular movements to relax the body.
-This type of massage is usually performed using light to medium pressure.
+Sweedish massage uses light to medium pressure.

 The therapist will typically use massage oil to help their hands glide over your skin.
 You may be asked to disrobe completely or wear loose-fitting clothing during the massage.
-Once you’re ready, the therapist will begin by massaging your back and neck with their hands before moving on to your arms and legs.
+Once you’re ready, the therapist will begin by massaging your back and neck before moving on to the arms and legs.
 They may also work on your face, stomach, and other areas if you request it.

 The Origins of Swedish Massage

-Swedish massage is a Western style of massage that was developed in the 1800s by a Swedish doctor named Per Henrik Ling.
+Swedish massage is a Western style of massage.
+It was developed in the 1800s by a Swedish doctor named Per Henrik Ling.
 Ling was a medical doctor and a fencing instructor.
 He believed that massage could be used to improve circulation and range of motion in the joints.
 He also thought that it could help to relieve pain.

 How It Evolved